-You won’t believe how delicious this quesadilla is, of coarse everything taste good with roasted poblano in my opinion!
+You won’t believe how delicious this quesadilla is!
+Everything tastes good with roasted poblano in my opinion though.
 It goes perfect with the homemade Black Beans, Pico de Gallo and/or Hot Sauce de Arbol y Ancho.

 - 1/2 Cup Cilantro Leaves

 - Quesadilla Cheese or Jack Cheese – shredded

 - 2 Flour, Spelt, Whole Wheat or Gluten Free Tortillas

 Roast the peppers on the stovetop on medium high heat.
 A gas stove works the best but it will work fine on an electric stove.
 Char the peppers on all sides turning with a pair of tongs.
 When good and charred, steam them for 10 minutes in a covered dish or a paper bag rolled shut to hold in the steam.

 Take a paper towel and rub off the char.
 It’s ok to leave a little of the char.
 Slice in half and remove the seeds and stems.